 1. First of all open the database that you need to restore an object.

-• To restore the current object —
+- To restore the current object —

-For example: To compare it with restored version after you restore.
+For example: To compare it with the restored version after you restore.
 You need to rename the object before restoring it.
-Suppose you want to restore a damaged Form having name Checkout then you can assign the name of the damaged form to Checkout_bad.
+Suppose you want to restore a damaged Form name Checkout then you can assign the name of the damaged form to Checkout_bad.

-• Just delete the object that you wish to replace.
+- Just delete the object that you wish to replace.

 3. From the External Data tab, in the Import group, tap to the Access.

-4. Now from the Get External Data dialog box, hit the Browse option to locate the backup database.
+4. Now, from the Get External Data dialog box, hit the Browse option to locate the backup database.

 5. Tap to the Import tables, reports, macros, queries, forms and modules into the current database, and then hit the OK option.

-6. Now in the Import Objects dialog box, hit the tab that corresponds to the type of objects which you need to restore. e.g.: In case of restoring the table, just click to Tables tab.
+6. Now in the Import Objects dialog box, hit the tab that corresponds to the type of objects that you need to restore. e.g.: In case of restoring the table, just click to Tables tab.

 8. To restore more objects, just repeat the steps 6 and 7 until you select all the objects that you want to restore.